To qualify for a One-Parent Family Payment (OFP) you must:

 If you are a new claimant and you are parenting alone because of the death

-the date of death or until your youngest child reaches 18.
+date of death provided your youngest child is under 18.
+You cannot be paid OFP

-What happens when your One Parent Family payment ends?
+What happens when my One Parent Family payment ends?

-July 2013.
-The Department of Social Protection (DSP) will inform you of the
+The Department of Social Protection (DSP) will inform you of the date of

-date of termination of your payment and will outline options under other
+termination of your payment and will outline options under other schemes and

-schemes and supports which may be available to you.
-The document Transition from
+supports which may be available to you.
+The document Transition from One-Parent Family

 In all cases you can get more information and advice about your options from